-To practice satin stitch, first draw a simple shape on your fabric and use a backstitch to outline it.
+To practice satin stitch, first draw a simple shape on your fabric.
+Then use a backstitch to outline it.
 Then you'll simply go back and forth across the shape (I always like to start in the middle, but it's personal preference.) until it's filled in.
 Try it again using the other two methods!

 The two most important things about satin stitch are: